puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 - Run the installer for any channel at the system level: `installer.exe --system-level`.

 To check that Microsoft Edge is installed at the systems level, type "edge://version" in the Microsoft Edge address bar.
 The Executable path will show a path starting with *C:\Program Files...*, which indicates a system install.
-If the Executable path begins with *C:\Users..*, uninstall and then reinstall Microsoft Edge with administrator privileges.
+If the Executable path begins with *C:\Users..*, uninstall and then reinstall Microsoft Edge with administrator privileges.-->

 ### Error message: “To open this page in IE mode, try restarting Microsoft Edge.”